west2coast/Bioethical-project/README.md

 Chris West - CSS, PHP, HTML, Javascript  <br>
 Andrew Cooper - Documentation and Presenter <br>

-For the using and implementing the accordian we followed a blogger's tutorial which has been commented in the CSS and JavaScript.
+For using and implementing the accordian, we followed a blogger's tutorial which has been commented in the CSS and JavaScript.